Sexual Orientation Discrimination

 No matter your race, sex, gender identity, sexuality, or age, you are legally entitled to a safe work environment.
 This includes having equal opportunities and rights within that environment.
 But when your employer discriminates against you because of your sexual orientation, you deserve justice.
 Let us elevate your voice.

-If you believe that you were a victim of employment discrimination because of your sexuality or gender identity, call Brown Kwon & Lam, LLP today.
+If you believe that you were a victim of employment discrimination because of your sexuality or gender identity, contact Brown Kwon & Lam, LLP today.